-14. (1) A protection order must include a provision restraining the respondent from subjecting the complainant to domestic violence.

-(2) A protection order may, at the request of the applicant or on the court's own motion, include any of the following provisions -

-- (a) a provision directing the respondent to surrender any firearm or other specified weapon in the possession of the respondent, which may also include if appropriate - - a provision suspending any firearm licence in the name of the respondent for the duration of the protection order; - a provision authorising the police to search for and seize any weapon at any specified place where there is probable cause to believe that the weapon may be located; - (b) "no-contact" provisions which - - forbids the respondent to be, except under conditions specified in the order, at or near specified places frequented by the complainant or by any child or other person in the care of the complainant, including but not limited to - - (aa) the residence, workplace or educational institution of the complainant, or any child or other person in the care of the complainant; - (bb) a shelter or other residence where the complainant is temporarily living; or - (cc) the residences of specified family members;
+- 14. (1) A protection order must include a provision restraining the respondent from subjecting the complainant to domestic violence. - (2) A protection order may, at the request of the applicant or on the court's own motion, include any of the following provisions - - (a) a provision directing the respondent to surrender any firearm or other specified weapon in the possession of the respondent, which may also include if appropriate - - (i) a provision suspending any firearm licence in the name of the respondent for the duration of the protection order;

-forbids the respondent from making, except under conditions specified in the order, any communication to the complainant, any child or other person in the care of the complainant or specified members of the complainant's family, including direct or indirect personal, written, telephonic or electronic contact, but a "no-contact" provision may be extended to a person other than the complainant or any child or other person in the care of the complainant, only where consent has been given by that person, and in the case of any other child, only where consent has been given by a parent of that child or by a person under whose care that child is;
+- (ii) a provision authorising the police to search for and seize any weapon at any specified place where there is probable cause to believe that the weapon may be located; - (b) a "no-contact" provision which - - (i) forbids the respondent to be, except under conditions specified in the order, at or near specified places frequented by the complainant or by any child or other person in the care of the complainant, including but not limited to - - (aa) the residence, workplace or educational institution of the complainant, or any child or other person in the care of the complainant; - (bb) a shelter or other residence where the complainant is temporarily living; or - (cc) the residences of specified family members; - (ii) forbids the respondent from making, except under conditions specified in the order, any communication to the complainant, any child or other person in the care of the complainant or specified members of the complainant's family, including direct or indirect personal, written, telephonic or electronic contact, but a "no-contact" provision may be extended to a person other than the complainant or any child or other person in the care of the complainant, only where consent has been given by that person, and in the case of any other child, only where consent has been given by a parent of that child or by a person under whose care that child is;